jpamata/jpamata.github.io/b_about.md

 ## Hi
 <p align="justify">Welcome to my thinking space, my stash of notes and essays collected from my cabinet of curiosities.
-This blog is powered by Jekyll, Github Pages, Namecheap, Disqus, and Freshman21 by Lijia Yu.
 I blog about the stuff I learn so I can better remember them, using the power of the <a href="https://curiosity.com/topics/learn-anything-in-four-steps-with-the-feynman-technique-curiosity/">Feynman method</a> of learning, which is all about creating efficient feedback loops for learning.
 To learn more about why I blog, please read this <a href="http://johnamata.com/misc/2016/06/23/i-blog-because.html">post</a>.</p>

 ## About me
 <p align="justify">Some of my friends call me John, while some call me Ice.
 I'm a computer science undergrad from Asia Pacific College.</p>